Best golf courses in Northern Ireland

-As preparations for The 148th Open continue at Royal Portrush, the allure of this Harry Colt classic grows by the day.
+As the buzz of The 148th Open continues on at Royal Portrush, the allure of this Harry Colt classic grows by the day.
 The rhythm of the holes works beautifully, as the opening holes take you steadily out towards the ocean and the par four 5th.
 Named White Rocks, this is a dogleg masterpiece where everything, including the views, is on show from the raised tee and you are challenged to bite off as much as you can chew.

 Royal Portrush presents a steady learning curve of how holes break and slide through natural channels, how the smallish greens sit neatly – often deceptively – into the dunes, and how fairway position means everything if you are to optimise your chances of getting close to the pin.

 The lakelands of Co.
 Fermanagh stretch for miles across the region with islands and forests painting an idyllic beauty.
 Lower Lough Erne is one such lake and it is here that Sir Nick Faldo routed what is widely regarded as Northern Ireland’s premier parkland.
 Lough Erne is a full-scale five-star resort.